Skip to main content

-ako: All Watched Over by Algorithms of Loving Grace
+ako: Algorithms of Loving Grace

 Experimental.
 Thought-provoking.
 Explore AI’s capacity to hurt or help.

-All Watched Over by Algorithms of Loving Grace is a concept album by ako (alias of Simeon Soden) created during his time as a 2024/25 Artist in Residence at The Glasshouse.
+Algorithms of Loving Grace is a concept album by ako (alias of Simeon Soden) created during his time as a 2024/25 Artist in Residence at The Glasshouse.
 Join ako in exploring our growing relationship with AI and its potential to enhance or disrupt human experience at an unforgettable live, immersive audio-visual performance of the album this June.

 Need to know